Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Methods to reduce error classes for heavy hexagonal code

-A natural question, therefore, is when it is better to use rank based equivalence over the search based one.
-We provide the criteria in Corollary~\ref{cor:rankvssearch}.
+A pertinent question, therefore, is the criterion for which rank based equivalence is faster than the search based one.
+This is answered in Corollary~\ref{cor:rankvssearch}.

-\begin{corollary} Rank based equivalence method finds gauge equivalence faster than the search based method when $N \cdot d^2 \cdot 2^{d^2} \geq c_ \cdot (N^2 \cdot d^4) $, where $d$ is the distance of the code, $N$ is the number of training samples, and $c$ is some constant. \end{corollary}
+\begin{corollary} Rank based equivalence method finds gauge equivalence faster than the search based method if $2^{d^2} \geq c_ \cdot (N\cdot d^2) $, where $d$ is the distance of the code, $N$ the number of training samples, and $c$ a constant. \end{corollary}

-\begin{proof} According to Lemma \ref{bitcomplexity}, given a bit flip error $e$, its corresponding gauge equivalent minima $e_{min} \equiv e$ can be computed, according to Algorithm \ref{alg:gauge}, in $\mathcal{O}(d^2 \cdot 2^{d^2})$, where $d$ is the distance of the code.
+Proof: According to Lemma \ref{bitcomplexity}, given a bit flip error $e$, its corresponding gauge equivalent minima $e_{min} \equiv e$ can be computed, according to Algorithm \ref{alg:gauge}, in $\mathcal{O}(d^2 \cdot 2^{d^2})$, where $d$ is the distance of the code.
 Hence the total time required to find the gauge equivalence for the entire training dataset consisting of $N$ samples is $\mathcal{O}(N \cdot d^2 \cdot 2^{d^2})$.
-According to \ref{rank} given a bit flip error $e$, its corresponding rank based gauge equivalent minima $e_{min} \equiv e$ can be computed, according to Algorithm \ref{alg:rankgauge} in $\mathcal{O}(N^2 \cdot d^4)$ where $d$ is the distance of the code and entire dataset consists of $N$ errors.
-Hence we will use rank based gauge minimization only when,
+According to Lemma \ref{rank} given a bit flip error $e$, its corresponding rank based gauge equivalent minima $e_{min} \equiv e$ can be computed by Algorithm \ref{alg:rankgauge} in $\mathcal{O}(N^2 \cdot d^4)$ where $d$ is the distance of the code and entire dataset consists of $N$ errors.
+Hence, it is gainful to employ rank based gauge equivalence only when